Vishakan-Subramanian/LabMail/README.md

 10  Outbox and Inbox can be accessed by the user

-11  If any messages are unchecked, it is indicated by a Filled Mailbox image
+11  If any messages are unchecked, it is indicated by a Filled Mailbox image (Empty Mailbox image otherwise)

-        Otherwise, the image is an Empty Mailbox

 12  A Feedback Form for the user to submit.